 8.5.3 DeviceCare

-Tool to connect and configure Endress+Hauser field devices.
+Tool for connecting and configuring Endress+Hauser field devices.

 The fastest way to configure Endress+Hauser field devices is with the dedicated "DeviceCare" tool.
 Together with the device type managers (DTMs) it presents a convenient, comprehensive solution.